hashicorp/packer/website/source/docs/post-processors/vsphere.html.md

 Optional:

+-   `convert_to_template` (boolean) - Whether or not the VM created in vSphere should be converted to a template.

 -   `disk_mode` (string) - Target disk format.
 See `ovftool` manual for available options.
 By default, "thick" will be used.